LongsoftwareAI/LongsoftwareAI/README.md

 ### 🧠 Introduction

 💬 I'm an **AI Engineer** with a passion for building beautiful, functional, and scalable Machine Learning (ML) and Deep Learning (DL) systems.
-I specialize in taking models from research to production-ready deployments (MLOps).
+I specialize in taking models from research to production-ready deployments.

 * **Core Expertise:** Proficient in DL frameworks like **PyTorch** and **TensorFlow**, alongside MLOps tools such as **Docker**.
 * **Focus Areas:** Deeply interested in **Natural Language Processing (NLP)**, **Computer Vision**, and optimizing **Large Language Models (LLMs)** for inference and fine-tuning.